Semantic Security with Infinite Dimensional Quantum Eavesdropping Channel: Introduction

-An important branch of research with long history in \gls{pls} addresses fundamental bounds to confidentiality of communication, which is traditionally based on the communication model of the wiretap channel \cite{WynerWiretap, csiszarkoerner1978, CsiszarSecrecy, HayashiResolvability, BlochStrongSecrecy}.\\ It is important to emphasize that the measure of confidentiality itself has undergone a tremendous evolution.
-While the results of \cite{WynerWiretap, csiszarkoerner1978} use equivocation as the underlying measure, \cite{CsiszarSecrecy, HayashiResolvability, BlochStrongSecrecy} rely on strong secrecy or closely related measures as the security metric.
+It is important to emphasize that the measure of confidentiality itself has undergone a tremendous evolution.
+While the results of \cite{WynerWiretap, csiszarkoerner1978} use equivocation as the underlying measure, \cite{CsiszarSecrecy, HayashiResolvability, BlochStrongSecrecy, watanabe2014optimal} rely on strong secrecy or closely related measures as the security metric.
 The disadvantage of these security metrics is that they allow no or very limited operational interpretation, i.e., they do not provide a way to quantify leakage of information for specific types of eavesdropping attacks.
 A confidentiality measure that has been known in the cryptography community for a long time and allows a clear operational interpretation is semantic security \cite{GoldwasserProbabilistic}.
-It has been adopted in the \gls{pls} community as a suitable measure of secrecy and used for wiretap channel coding problems in \cite{BellareSemantic, CuffSoftCovering, GoldfeldSemantic, GoldfeldSemanticConference}.
-A semantic security based capacity result for quantum wiretap channels over finite-dimensional Hilbert spaces has been established implicitly in a proof contained in \cite{DevetakPrivateCapacity}, although the formulation of the final result itself is based on strong secrecy as a security measure.
-For related channels and problems on state spaces over infinite dimensional Hilbert spaces, most research has focused on practically relevant bosonic systems \cite{guha2008bosonicwiretap,wilde2012quantumtradeoff,qi2017capacityamplifierchannels, dingguha2018noisyfeedback, wilde2018privateenrgyconstrained}.
-The direct coding results obtained there are of asymptotic nature.
-Bounds in the finite block length regime are not only desirable from a mathematical point of view; they can also serve as enablers for the practical integration of \gls{pls} into communication networks, as shown by the construction of secrecy maps for indoor and outdoor wireless networks in \cite{utkovski2019, utkovski2021, schulz2021}. \\ The contribution of this paper can be summarized as follows: \begin{itemize} \item We establish a semantic security based direct coding theorem for wiretap channels consisting of a continuous alphabet classical channel for the legitimate communication parties and a channel with infinite dimensional quantum output observed by the eavesdropper (cf. Fig.~\ref{fig:wiretap}) in finite block length regime.
-The results are stated in qualitative formulation (exponential and doubly exponential decay for a suitable choice of parameters).
-The explicit form of the exponents can be found in the proofs in Section~\ref{sec:proofs}. \item We develop a new proof method for wiretap channels with the eavesdropper having access to a quantum version of the input signal.
-Our method is based on symmetrization arguments used to prove non-asymptotic versions of uniform laws of large numbers based on Rademacher complexity. \end{itemize} We should emphasize that we have intentionally omitted some important aspects to keep the focus of the paper on the confidentiality part of the problem.
-First, we did not consider the energy or power constraints, because we think that they can be incorporated using the same method as in \cite{frey2021secureota}.
-Furthermore, we have deferred the treatment of quantum channels between the sender and the legitimate receiver, derivation of converse results, and treatment of specific bosonic channels to future work.
+It has been adopted in the \gls{pls} community as a suitable measure of secrecy and used for wiretap channel coding problems in \cite{bellare2012semantic, CuffSoftCovering, GoldfeldSemantic, GoldfeldSemanticConference}.